 Despite public fascination with the Gila monster, relatively little is known about this large lizard.
-The slow moving and lethargic Gila monster spends more of its time in underground burrows.
-In fact, the total amount of time spent on the Earth's surface may add up to only three weeks a year.
-For this reason, Gila monsters are not seen by most visitors at Tonto National Monument.
+The slow moving and lethargic Gila monster spends most of its time in underground burrows.
+The total amount of time spent on the Earth's surface may add up to only three weeks a year.
+For this reason, Gila monsters are rarely seen by visitors at Tonto National Monument.

-The Gila monster can be found across most of western and southern Arizona, often above rocky drainage and rugged slopes.
+The Gila monster can be found across most of western and southern Arizona, often above rocky drainages and rugged slopes.
 Typically, their shelter sites are burrows dug under boulders and small rock outcrops.

 Males compete for choice mates by engaging in wrestling matches, in which the biggest and strongest wins.
 In late summer, females lay three to five eggs.
 The eggs incubate and develop from fall to spring; young appear the following April through June.

 It is against Arizona State law to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect the Gila monster or to attempt to engage in any such conduct.